nmistry096/CloudFS-Android/doc/source/com/bitcasa/cloudfs/Session.rst

    :param logInToCreatedUser: The login to created user flag which sets the method to authenticate the user and logs the user created.
    :return: The newly created user instance.

+createPlan
+^^^^^^^^^^

+.. java:method:: public Plan createPlan(String name, String limit) throws BitcasaException, IOException
+   :outertype: Session

+   Creates a new account plan with the supplied data.

+   :param name: The name of the account plan.
+   :param limit: The limit for the account plan.
+   :throws BitcasaException: If a CloudFS API error occurs.
+   :throws IllegalArgumentException: If the parameters are invalid or misused.
+   :throws IOException: If a network error occurs.
+   :return: The newly created account plan instance.

 filesystem
 ^^^^^^^^^^